ricountzero/rp2040zero/rust/morse_kate/README.md

 # Morse Kate - RP2040 Zero Project

 This project is a Rust-based firmware for the RP2040 Zero board, featuring WS2812 LED control.
+It is built using the [Embassy](https://github.com/embassy-rs/embassy) framework, a modern embedded framework for Rust that provides async/await support and hardware abstraction layers.

 ## Prerequisites for Fedora Linux